 Elementary schools - Grade 4

 • What is the brain?

 • What is each part of my brain used for?

 • How does my brain get information from the world?

-• How does my brain pay attention?
+• How does my brain pay attention and remember?

 High schools - Secondary 3